Code of conduct

 - Ensuring students are on the right pathway through careful guidance pre-enrolment.
 Moving in the right direction is pivotal to enabling young people gain confidence and find interesting destinations

-- Two study rooms for Post 16 students with computers
+- Two study rooms for Sixth Form students with computers

 - A personalised Raising Aspirations Programme which provides wider enrichment opportunities suited to the young person